Debt & Credit Help Paying Off Debt

 You can only borrow up to 50% of your 401(k) balance, up to $50,000.
 The IRS requires repayment within five years, and you can typically take out one 401(k) loan at a time.

-Keep in mind that you might have to repay your loan in full if you lose or quit your job.
+While this can work very well provided that you follow the requirements and repay the loan as required, it also could put your retirement at risk.
+You might have to repay your loan in full suddenly if you lose or quit your job.
 Failing to repay your loan could impact your retirement and may have tax implications, especially if you’re under 59.5 years old.

 5. Consider a debt management plan